mVentory/MVentory_UI/UIProductsOnSale/README.md

 ##About the extension

-This small extension allows to display list of products on sale.
+This small extension allows to display list of products on sale using block.
 Number of products can be set via parameter.
 Add uiproductsonsale/list block to layout file and specify template to display products.

+Visit `productsonsale/category/all` to see all products on sale in category view.

+Make stores's default category as anchor to allow category layered filtering for products on sale

+You can add URL rewrite to make link to all products on sale look better, e.g `products-on-discount.html`

 ##Help and support